Unsafe Statements for Statement-based Replication

 The following statements are regarded as unsafe:

 - INSERT ...
 ON DUPLICATE KEY UPDATE statements upon tables with multiple primary or unique keys, as the order that the keys are checked in, and which affect the rows chosen to update, is not deterministic.
 Before MariaDB 5.5.24, these statements were not regarded as unsafe.
-In MariaDB 10.0 this warning has been removed as we always check keys in the same order on the master and slave if the master and slave are using the same storage engine.
+In MariaDB 10.0 this warning has been removed as we always check keys in the same order on the primary and replica if the primary and replica are using the same storage engine.

 - INSERT-DELAYED.
 These statements are inserted in an indeterminate order.